ts2/ts2/README.md

 **== IMPORTANT ==**
 - This 0.6 branch and current `develop`
 - abandons PyQt4 for PyQt5
-- python3 only
+- Python3 only
   - Sorry guys but its a step we have to do..
-- Also saved data in json instead of sqlite
+- Data saved in json instead of sqlite.db
-- And also relocation of project to github
+- Relocation of project to github (from sf.. sorr sfo.. get your act together.. doh!!!)
    - http://ts2.github.io/

 ## Overview
 **Train Signalling Simulation (TS2)** is a railways simulation game where you have to dispatch trains across an area and keep them on schedule.

 ## Links
 * TS2 Homepage - [ts2.github.io](http://ts2.github.io/)